LaunchCodeEducation/java-web-dev-curriculum/content/authentication/reading/intro-to-authentication/_index.md

 {{% notice green Question "rocket" %}}

-Which of the following are true:
+Which of the following are true?

 1. A session is stored on the server.
 1. A session is stored in the browser.